AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

      alt="WAL files "
      style="float: left; margin-right: 10px;" />

-Now if we connect to the pod and review the configuration for the base backup and the postgres database
+Now we will connect to the pod and review the configuration for the base backup in the postgres database.
 ```
 kubectl exec -it acid-minimal-cluster-0 -- bash